Tauffer-Consulting/domino/CONTRIBUTING.md

 A pull request is a proposal to merge a set of changes from one branch into another.
 In a pull request, collaborators can review and discuss the proposed set of changes before they integrate the changes into the main codebase.

-Before open a pull request, be sure you read and agree with our [Developer's Certificate of Origin](#developers-certificate-of-origin).
+Before opening a pull request, be sure you read and agree with our [Developer's Certificate of Origin](#developers-certificate-of-origin).

 ### Step 1 - Fork